Charges for 2nd DUI Offense

 If you’ve been charged with a second offense DUI in Florida, you probably have a lot of questions: What are the penalties you could face?
 Does it matter how long ago your first offense was?
-Is there any point in getting an attorney to defend you?
+Is there any point in getting a 2nd DUI attorney to defend you?

 A second DUI offense is potentially more serious than a first, especially if it happens within five years of your first offense.
 Certain circumstances can even take a second DUI charge from being a misdemeanor to being a felony, so understanding this charge and what it entails is very important for those facing it.

-It may seem like a black-and-white issue with a single outcome possible, but in reality, there is a wide range of possible sentences that could be handed down to you depending on how your second offense played out and whether or not you have an attorney representing you.
+It may seem like a black-and-white issue with a single outcome possible, but in reality, there is a wide range of possible sentences that could be handed down to you depending on how your second offense played out and whether or not you have a defense attorney representing you.

 Areas in Florida We Represent

-If you have been charged for a DUI for the second time, seek the legal assistance of a criminal defense attorney immediately.
-We represent individuals in Broward County, Miami-Dade County, and Palm Beach County including the following areas:
+If you have been charged with a DUI for the second time, seek the legal assistance of a criminal defense attorney immediately.

 The penalties for a second DUI offense in Florida can include an array of different punishments, including fines, losing your license or having it restricted, having your vehicle impounded, jail time, and more.
 Let’s look at each of these items individually: